- WHERE TO STAY

 - CRUISE PORTS

-Things Shakespeare are of course the main draw to Stratford Upon Avon.
-We cover these on dedicated pages, see menu on left hand side of the page immediately below.
+Things Shakespeare are of course the main draw to Stratford-upon-Avon.
+We cover these on our dedicated Stratford Shakespeare page.

-One of the most long lasting and popular pastimes when visiting Stratford is to visit a tea shop.
-There is plenty of choice, especially opposite Shakespeare's birthplace which most day visitors pass through.
+One of the most long lasting and popular pastimes when visiting Stratford is to visit a tea shop for a cream tea.

 The canal basin is a magnet for visitors, where the canal meets the River Avon in the very centre of town.
 There is plenty of space and grass.
 Some canal boats have been converted into shops, even art galleries.